rsyslog/rsyslog/source/configuration/input_directives/rsconf1_escape8bitcharsonreceive.rst

 **Description:**

-This directive instructs rsyslogd to replace non US-ASCII characters (those that have the 8th bit set) during reception of the message.
+This parameter instructs rsyslogd to replace non US-ASCII characters (those that have the 8th bit set) during reception of the message.
 This may be useful for some systems.
 Please note that this escaping breaks Unicode and many other encodings.
 Most importantly, it can be assumed